Wartem/flask-vite-systemd-generator/README.md

 # Flask-Vite-Systemd-Generator

-A project generator and management system that creates a Flask backend with React frontend, complete with SystemD service integration.
-This tool automates the entire setup process from development to production deployment.
+A project generator and management system that creates a Flask backend with React frontend (powered by Vite), complete with systemd service integration.
+Designed for Linux environments and lightweight enough to run smoothly on Raspberry Pi, this tool automates the setup process from development to basic system service deployment.

 ## Overview